Does this Ring Board bring back childhood memories? Whether you played on your own or with family and friends – good fun then and good fun now!

 The Traditional Irish Game of Rings:

 The game of Rings is a traditional Irish game, brought to the four corners of the world by the emigration of the Irish during the famine years.
-The other traditional Irish games of Bowls, Skittles and Horseshoes are played during the summer, while Rings is considered an indoor winter game.
+The other traditional Irish games of Bowls, Skittles and Horseshoes are played during the summer, but the Game of Rings is considered an indoor winter game.
 There is a governing body for the game of Rings – World Ring Board Academy – and All Ireland Championships are still played.

-Let’s keep the Irish traditional game of Rings alive!
+Let’s keep the Irish tradition of the Game of Rings alive!

 To stop any family arguments, here are the general rules of Rings!